vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 In today's article, we'll explain how to create **functions** for a custom data source.

-A data source can provide functions, to let you do things beyond simple data querying.
+A data source can provide functions, to allow for functionality beyond simple data querying.
 For example, the SQL data source lets you read data from a SQL database.
 But what if you want to insert data into a SQL database instead?
-In that case, you would use the *Run SQL query* function.

-The *Run SQL query* function is provided by the SQL data source, and it lets you run an arbitrary SQL query.
-So for example, if you want to insert a row whenever the user taps a button on screen, then you would edit the tapped script of the button and add the *Run SQL query* function.
+In that case, you must use the *Run SQL query* function.
+This function is provided by the SQL data source and it lets you run an arbitrary SQL command.

 Before continuing, make sure that you have read [part one](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.html) and [part two](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.html) of this series.
 This article won't make sense otherwise.
 You can also take a look at the [final code for this article](https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2026-01-14/MeowExtension), on GitHub.